SPA-Viberti AS.42: Gallery

 Equipment: cans, sheets and piece of Cannone da 47/32.

 In the foreground an AS42 armed with a Breda 20/65 Mod.
 1935 anti-aircraft machine gun; in the background an army with the 47/32 Mod.
 1935 anti-tank gun.

 An AS42 Metropolitana of the Motorized Assault Battalion in Rome on 9 September 1943, the eve of the Porta San Paolo clashes.

 AS42 of the "Barbarigo" Battalion in Rome.

-Armament & Armor
+Armament and armor

 The main weapon fitted was either a 20 mm Breda Model 35 autocannon, a 20 mm Solothurn S-18/1000 anti-tank rifle or a 47 mm Breda M35.
 They were also fitted with one to three Breda M37 or Breda 38 8 mm machine-guns.
 The second model did not make use of the S-18/1000.
 Armor was 17mm thick around the entire chassis, with three 12mm plates of bulletproof glass for the windshield.

 Service

 From September to November 1942, the first batch of 14 vehicles was delivered to the Regio Esercito.
 The unit that gave the AS 42 its baptism of fire in November 1942 was the "Raggruppamento Sahariano AS".
 The good results achieved by the "Raggruppamento Sahariano AS" quickly led to the formation of at least four more "Compagnia Arditi Camionettisti": the 103rd, 112th, 113th, and 123rd.

 Saharianas were stationed in North Africa, Sicily, and Rome.
 The vehicle's low profile allowed it to hide behind desert dunes and wait for the arrival of the enemy unseen, and its great capacity for autonomous action allowed it to chase enemy forces for long periods.
 The AS.42 participated in the final stages of the Libyan campaign and the entire campaign in Tunisia.
 It was mainly assigned to aviation companies of the Auto-Saharan Company and the 103rd Battalion.

 Surviving vehicles were later used by the 2nd Battalion of the 10th Regiment in the defense of Sicily and southern Italy.
 The same unit and the Motorized Assault Battalion employed the "Sahariana" and "Metropolitana" models in the defence of Rome on 8 September 1943.
 After that, a few Saharianas stayed in Northern Italy with Mussolini's Italian Social Republic.
 Seven vehicles fought on the Eastern Front as part of the 2.
 Fallschirmjäger Division.
 They were in service throughout 1944 and 1945 as reconnaissance vehicles on the Eastern Front, in France, Belgium and the Netherlands.
 In 1943 the Polizia dell'Africa Italiana, including the "Barbarigo" battalion of the Xª MAS Flotilla, used the Sahariana for patrols in Rome.
 On June 4, 1944 an AS.42 stumbled across an M4 Sherman that sent a shell through the vehicle, destroying both front and rear spare tires.

 After the war, seven vehicles were supplied to the Polizia di Stato.
 They were modified by the removal of weapons, pioneering tools, and Jerry cans, and painted amaranth red.
 In Udine and Bologna they were used until 1954.
 An unknown quantity were produced specifically for the Italian State Police in 1946.